zajitschek/metaanalysis/chapters/chapter2.md

   * C = Comparison/Control group
   * O = Outcome

 Formulate our meta-analytic question "whether immune challenge can result in terminal investment" using PICO terms (actually this fits really well because we can use experimental data).
-Please reflect yourself and try to write down your own ideas of what you would define as "P" (Population), "I" (Intervention), "C" (Comparison/Control) and "O" (outcome
+Please reflect yourself and try to write down your own ideas of what you would define as "P" (Population), "I" (Intervention), "C" (Comparison/Control) and "O" (outcome) that fits this question before clicking on the sample solution below.

 <choice id="1">
 <opt text="Example solution" correct="true">
-      * P = Population                = animal species
+ <br> * P = Population                = animal species
-  * I = Intervention              = immune challenge
+ <br> * I = Intervention              = immune challenge
-  * C = Comparison/Control group  = unchallenged group of animals, otherwise in the same state
+ <br> * C = Comparison/Control group  = unchallenged group of animals, otherwise in the same state
-  * O = Outcome                   = reproduction-related traits
+ <br> * O = Outcome                   = reproduction-related traits
 </opt>
 </choice>